GenesisFR/DS1TroubleshootingGuide/README.md

 Add `zonematch = true` to the top of [\<config-file\>](#glossary) (or [\<config-file-LOA\>](#glossary) for LOA) to directly boot into the MP menu (not necessary if you're using the retail version or [Killah's fix](#enable-loa)).

+Since ZoneMatch went down in 2006, you can use an open source reimplementation called [OpenZone](https://www.nexusmods.com/dungeonsiege1/mods/264).
+Keep in mind it's still in beta, may not work for you and has its own issues that won't be covered in this guide for the time being.
+For assistance, you can post on Discord or Nexus.

+When using Internet or ZoneMatch, you'll have to do some [port-forwarding](https://portforward.com/dungeon-siege) when hosting games.

+Note: see [Booted back to the MP menu when trying to host a game](#booted-back-to-the-MP-menu-when-trying-to-host-a-game), [Enable Directplay](#enable-directplay) and [Lag in MP](#lag-in-mp) for eventual issues.

 ## Play MP map in SP

 Install one of these mods: